Annual Contract Value: What is ACV in Sales?

 Prioritize Accounts for Reps

 With ACV, you get a clear picture of the top-performing accounts.
-This way, you're better able to understand which accounts need more attention and a dedicated sales rep. For instance, if you have an account bringing in $200,000 and another $1,000, which would you prioritize?
+This way, you can better understand which accounts need more attention and a dedicated sales rep. For instance, what would you prioritize if you have an account bringing in $200,000 and another $1,000?

 Of course, allocating your best sales reps to the $200,000 account makes more sense.
 After all, they bring the biggest value to your business.
 That's not to say you should abandon your other customers.
 They still need as much attention and care.
 Otherwise, you risk customers closing the door on you.